Location211 E. 13th Street, East Village, NYC

 This careful attention to detail extends to the interior with help from BKSK’s interior design team.
 Each unit features custom-designed kitchen and bathrooms.
 Warm oak paneling on the walls and ceiling both disguises modern appliances and defines the volume of the kitchen.
 In the bathroom, vanities are composed of reclaimed barn wood set within a steel satin-nickel finished frame supporting a white Corian sink.

 Less conspicuous are The Jefferson’s sustainable design strategies.
 These include a streamlined eight-sort recycling system, high performance windows, a blue roof to detain stormwater, and a centrifugal action stormwater sediment separator that filters storm water before it enters the city’s sewer system.
 The Jefferson received LEED Gold certification, in part due to stormwater credits, a rare accomplishment for an urban building.

-The New York Design Awards, Silver Winner, 2016
+The New York Design Awards (design100), Silver Winner (Architecture - Residential - Constructed), 2016

-“Green Zones: Do Buyers Want Sustainable Buildings?,” New York Observer, May 2015
+“Green Zones: Do Buyers Want Sustainable Buildings?,” Observer, May 2015

 CM & Associates – construction management; GACE Consulting Engineers – structural; GEA Consulting Engineers – MEP; James Gainfort Consulting Architects – exterior envelope; Horton Lees Brogden – lighting design; Lewis S. Goodfriend & Associates – acoustical; Town & Garden – landscaping; Kara Mann Design – interior design of amenity spaces; Steven Winter Associates – energy consultant